 The Truth About Agency Life

-I’m sure at one point or another you’ve watched a television show or movie where the main character worked at an advertising agency.
+I’m sure at one point or another you’ve watched a television show or movie where the main character worked at a Scottsdale advertising agency.
 They spend the day in a super cool, glamorous office, sipping a latte and look as if they just came off the runway.
 You’ve seen them in a conference room chatting away, then someone spits out a line and wah-lah—it works!
 Just like that, in a matter of seconds, they are leaving the conference room happy and carefree with a million-dollar idea that the client approved on the spot.
 Well, I’m here to tell you the truth about working for an advertising agency.

 Now don’t get me wrong.
 BIG YAM has a cool working environment where we can send a song request to DJ Momo to jam out and we even have hula hoops where at any given time, we can take a twirl.
 Oh, and let’s not forget about our popcorn machine.
 (I LOVE POPCORN!)
 However, if you based your idea of what it’s like to work at an agency solely from television and movie depictions or agency trimmings, you’re sadly mistaken.